Karol-Debski/stm32-template/README.md

 Provide MCU target for compiler, e.g. STM32F407xx.

-Provide src, inc dirs in the target/CMakeLists.txt .
+Provide src, inc dirs, syscalls.c, sysmem.c in the target/CMakeLists.txt .
 Paste your app_main function in main of the project.

 1. Build executable